ahmed00078/ahmed00078.github.io/content/english/author/george-cushen.md

     link : "https://github.com/ahmed00078"
 ---

-Third-year Computer Science student at the Higher National School of Engineering of Tunis (ENSIT).
+Second-year Computer Science student at the Higher National School of Engineering of Tunis (ENSIT).
 Motivated and ambitious, I am eager to take on new challenges to strengthen my professional skills and gain knowledge in emerging technologies.